Russkoye Ustye: History

 The first known record of the community of Russkoye Ustye is in the reports of the explorer Dmitry Laptev, who had to spend a winter there in 1739 when his boat was stuck in the ice.
 A Socialist Revolutionary, Vladimir Zenzinov, gave an account of his visit in the early 1900s during his Siberian exile.

 It was only between 1928 (when a schoolhouse was built and a schoolteacher arrived from the outside world) and the 1960s (the arrival of helicopters) that Russkoye Ustye became reconnected, to an extent, with the "mainland" culture and integrated into the national economy.
 The pelts of Arctic fox became the principal product sold by the residents to the outside world.

 Historically, the peoples of Russkoye Ustye were spread out over tens of kilometers, living in solitary houses or tiny hamlets of three to four houses (there were six houses in the hamlet where Zenzinov stayed).
-Around 1940–1942, the authorities arranged for them to move into a single localion, which was given the name Polyarnoye.
+Around 1940–1942, the authorities arranged for them to move into a single location, which was given the name Polyarnoye.
 However, the inhabitants continued to refer to it colloquially as Russkoye Ustye, and this name was officially restored in 1988.

 A Siberian writer, Valentin Rasputin, dedicated a chapter of his non-fiction book, "Siberia, Siberia" (originally published in 1991) to the people of this isolated traditional community.
 Even though the locals "seemed to be fashioned entirely out of prejudice", he favorably compares their ability to pass moral judgments with the moral relativism of the modern people.